BMW Concept M4 GTS

 This technology ensures an increase in output and torque, while at the same time reducing the thermal stress on performance-relevant components.
 All of which also enhances the stability and durability of the turbocharged engine.
 The BMW Concept M4 GTS therefore brings high-performance technology directly from the race track to the road.

 The strong performance potential of the turbocharged six-cylinder in-line engine already demands an exceptionally sophisticated thermal management system for the engine and ancillary units.
 To ensure optimal operating temperatures in all situations, the M Division engineers have developed a highly innovative and effective cooling system.
 It comprises a main radiator plus additional radiators for the high- and low-temperature circuits, transmission and turbocharger in order to keep temperatures stable.
 The turbochargers are cooled by means of an indirect intercooler, assisted by an additional electric water pump.
+Since luxury brands like this have top performance, they must also have frequent performance check to keep them in top shape.
+Services like this BMW repair in Raleigh specialize in that.

 OLED rear lights radiate ultra-high precision.